This post may contain affiliate links. Please read my disclaimer for more information

 How To Create A Blog In WordPress For Less Than $5 Monthly!

-If you want to create a blog in WordPress.org for your endeavors, have a look at my step by step guide for beginners to set up your own blog on WordPress.org.
+If you want to create a blog on WordPress.org for your endeavors, have a look at my step-by-step guide for beginners to set up your own blog on WordPress.org.